halilibrahimsaltas/W2T-Relay/README.md

   - Karaca
   - Gratis

-## 🤝 Katkıda Bulunma
+## 🤝 Contributing

-1. Bu depoyu fork edin
+1. Fork this repository
-2. Yeni bir branch oluşturun (`git checkout -b feature/yeniOzellik`)
+2. Create your feature branch (`git checkout -b feature/newFeature`)
-3. Değişikliklerinizi commit edin (`git commit -am 'Yeni özellik eklendi'`)
+3. Commit your changes (`git commit -am 'Add new feature'`)
-4. Branch'inizi push edin (`git push origin feature/yeniOzellik`)
+4. Push to the branch (`git push origin feature/newFeature`)
-5. Pull Request oluşturun
+5. Create a Pull Request

-## 📄 Lisans
+## 📄 License

-Bu proje MIT lisansı altında lisanslanmıştır.
-Detaylar için [LICENSE](LICENSE) dosyasına bakınız.
+This project is licensed under the MIT License.
+See the [LICENSE](LICENSE) file for details.